StevenMcD/littlewins.github.io/_posts/2015-12-01-help-with-getting-the-physics-library-started.md

 Overall: *we're thinking in terms of an object*.
 A `Planet` to be specific; attributes, methods, messages.
 Now this is *working code* and working code is decent code.
 It can be reused, and tested well - so who cares?

 Also: *why did I show you the wrong way first*?
+Because that's probably what you were thinking - and that's not a bad thing.
+Modeling in this way has been around for a while and it takes a bit to unlearn.

-Because learning by failure is far more effective.
-I like to help by both pushing and pulling when it comes to cliffs.
-Don't you love working with me?
+Also, learning by failure is far more fun!
+For me at least - watching you fail is pretty entertaining.
+Seriously, though, I like to help by both pushing and pulling when it comes to cliffs.
+Working with me is awesome.

 We need to think in terms of **data and transformations**.
 We can rewrite this code and make some lovely improvements.